GiFXED/Roblox-FFlag-Editor/README.md

 > [!NOTE]
-> If you find our repository useful don't forget to star!
+> If you find our repository useful don't forget to star!\n
 > This is a beta version.
-If you encounter any bugs, please report them on the GitHub repository.
+If you encounter any bugs, please report them on the GitHub repository.\n
 > After roblox updates you will have to redo your fflags.

 ## Roblox FFlag Editor